Net Working Capital (NWC): Formula, Components, and Types Explained

 A company can employ a variety of effective strategies to optimise and improve its working capital:

-• Restructure debt: To attain better terms and decrease interest payments, the company can refinance its debt and improve its cash flow.
+• Restructure Debt: To attain better terms and decrease interest payments, the company can refinance its debt and improve its cash flow.

-• Efficiently manage inventory: To increase turnover and reduce excess inventory, the company can streamline stock levels.
+• Efficiently Manage Inventory: To increase turnover and reduce excess inventory, the company can streamline stock levels.

-• Simplify receivables: Boost cash flow by incentivising early payments and enforcing stricter credit policies to speed up receivables collection.
+• Simplify Receivables: Boost cash flow by incentivising early payments and enforcing stricter credit policies to speed up receivables collection.

-• Negotiate vendor terms: The company can extend payment timelines without penalties by renegotiating payment terms with suppliers.
+• Negotiate Vendor Terms: The company can extend payment timelines without penalties by renegotiating payment terms with suppliers.

-• Optimise assets: The company can sell any underutilised assets to generate immediate cash.
+• Optimise Assets: The company can sell any underutilised assets to generate immediate cash.

 Conclusion